 The research on CM is extensive and wide-ranging: it’s is great at getting people to show up for treatment and at motivating them to meet certain goals (submitting drug-free urine tests, completing homework, etc.).
 Clients are more likely to be abstinent while in treatment (although some of this is based on self-report or random drug testing—more on that here) and some effects last beyond treatment, for as long as 12 months!

-It seems clear that carrots are at least as good, if not better, at getting individuals to participate in treatment and to engage in the behaviors we are looking for.
+It seems clear that carrots are at least as good, if not better, than sticks at getting individuals to participate in treatment and to engage in the behaviors we are looking for.
 But the question is how to drive the improvement long past the actual provision of treatment.
 As it turns out, there are a few ways of thinking about this problem.
 If at least a subset of those who are struggling with drugs and alcohol are going to be dealing with the issue in a chronic manner, maybe we need to rethink of treatment as a long-term process that is more like diabetes or hypertension treatment.
 Clients would have an intense initial course of action while following up with less frequent but ongoing checkups.
 Alternatively, for the many clients who are dealing with issues such as sleep problems, anxiety, PTSD and the like, treatment is going to have to resolve those underlying issues if long-term sustainable progress is to be expected.

 That’s what makes the work we do at Alternatives so different—we don’t assume that everyone is the same JUST because they struggle with their drug and alcohol use.
 Instead, we utilize all the amazing tools available to us to figure out where they might be along this continuum of a problem, identify their own goals for the future and then work together to improve their life.
 We find that our clients are really motivated to get better because we’ve made them part of the process!
 Rooted in Motivational Interviewing methods but also relying on Cognitive Behavioral Therapy, mindfulness and so much more, we provide our clients with a toolkit that is all theirs, drawing on their own motivation for change instead of believing that we have the answer from the get-go.
 Over time, this prospect of change because a carrot in and of itself, so much so that neither external rewards nor punishment are even necessary to create motivation.
-Ultimately, our clients improve substantially because THEY are part of their own process from the very beginning!
+Ultimately, our clients improve substantially because THEY are part of their own transformation from the very beginning!